Be part of the completion.

 Spars & Rigging

-Inspect and step the two masts, five booms, and bowsprit—all already refinished and in professional storage.
+Inspect and step the two masts, five booms, and bowsprit, all refinished and waiting.
 Install cable standing rigging and running rigging.

 A fully rigged schooner.